ma7moud-3adel/Use-Cases-of-Object-Detection/README.md

 - 🔍 **Classification** — Determines what the object is (e.g., car, person, dog)
 - 📦 **Localization** — Identifies where the object is, using bounding boxes

 Object detection forms the foundation of many modern AI systems that rely on visual understanding.
+It underpins many real-world AI systems that rely on visual data interpretation.

 ---